 Results and dividends

-The results for the year are as shown in the income statement on page 9.
-In view of the accumulated loss as at 31 March 2023, the Company had no available profits for distribution.
+The results for the year are as shown in the statement of comprehensive income on page 9.
+In view of the accumulated loss as at 31 March 2024, the Company had no available profits for distribution.

 Future developments